 By Hayley Naples '20

-Step into a whimsical world of play as you enter into the Creek Monster’s Habitat!
+Over 50,000 attendees stepped into a whimsical world of play as they entered into the Creek Monster’s Habitat!

-The 2019 Annual Creek Show will showcase interactive light-based art installations to be featured along Waller Creek through downtown Austin.
+The 2019 Annual Creek Show showcased interactive light-based art installations along Waller Creek through downtown Austin.

-Waterloo Greenway’s goal is to draw attention to how to properly care for our green spaces.
+Waterloo Greenway aims to teach Austinites to properly care for our green spaces.
 Austin residents live in a city that is on the edge of nature, but needs collective work to conserve it.
 Waterloo Greenway hopes to build parks that connect from Waterloo to Lady Bird Lake to encourage citizens to interact with our beautiful, diverse environment.
 Additionally, organizers hope to bring awareness to the importance of Waller Creek.

-With the support of the UT Green Fund Grant and the expertise of Texas Performing Arts staff and College of Fine Arts faculty, students are designing and creating their own immersive installation to be featured at the event.
-The Texas Applied Arts Special Projects class has been supported by industry professionals from Santa Fe Opera, Meow Wolf, New York Public Theatre and Perdue University, both in person and remotely through SLACK, to complete their work on the Habitat in 10 short weeks for the November 7 opening.
+With the support of the UT Green Fund Grant and the expertise of Texas Performing Arts staff and College of Fine Arts faculty, students designed and created their own immersive installation for the event.
+The Texas Applied Arts Special Projects class was supported by industry professionals from Santa Fe Opera, Meow Wolf, New York Public Theatre and Perdue University, both in person and remotely through SLACK, to complete their work on the Habitat in 10 short weeks.

-Students from a variety of academic programs including Engineering, Arts and Entertainment Technology, Radio Television & Film, Architecture, as well as Theatre & Dance, are using their diverse skill sets in order to bring this project to life.
+Students from a variety of academic programs including Engineering, Arts and Entertainment Technology, Radio Television & Film, Architecture, as well as Theatre & Dance, used their diverse skill sets to bring this project to life.

-They are also problem solving alongside local professionals from organizations such as dwg landscape architects, sculptor Chris Levak, and UT Landscaping as they take their prototype to complete design.
+They also used problem solving skills alongside local professionals from organizations such as dwg landscape architects, sculptor Chris Levak, and UT Landscaping to take their projects from prototype to complete design.